NickNagy/EE-475/README.md

 **anchors**: module for anchor functions (SSD).

+**anchorTesting**: Jupyter Notebook, testing out different implementations for generating bounding box predictions from an image.

 **backboneNetworks**: VGG and ResNet architectures.
 To be used as backbones for Retinanet, when implemented properly.

 **boundingBox**: program for labeling box regions for our image data.